NextPoorSlob/postgres-demo-docker/README.md

 ## Opening SQL Files In pgAdmin4 A Container
 pgAdmin4 does not have access to your host file system.
 To run a script in the Query Tool, do not try to open the script.
 Instead, find the script in your file manager and drag the file into the Query Tool.

+However, the scripts used in the presentation are preloaded to the pgAdmin4 file system, so they are available to open.